 And using a wheelbarrow or hand cart to collect scraps and trash?
 That works, but we all know how backbreaking that method is!

 So how can your crew be more efficient in collecting and disposing of job trash?

 Construction hoppers, particularly self-dumping hoppers, can be placed directly in the active work zone.
 If workers throw their scraps directly into the dumpster, it saves a lot of cleanup time at the end of the day or shift.

 And when the hopper needs to be dumped, you simply pick it up with a machine equipped with forks, take it to your job’s larger roll-off dumpster, and dump your trash!
 Easy as pie.

 If you work mostly with skid steers and don’t have a fork attachment, Iron Bull Manufacturing offers a skid steer quick attach on our self-dumping hoppers 3.75′ to 10′ wide.

 There is no doubt about it – using roll-off dumpsters on large job sites is a great way to collect and dispose of trash.

 But what about smaller job sites?

-Small jobs, especially when working with a home or small office remodel, don’t always have a lot of trash, and the job manager has a decision to make.
+Small jobs, especially when working with a home or small office remodel, don’t always have a lot of trash, which means the job manager needs to make a decision:

-Does he rent a small roll-off dumpster and pay the rental and delivery cost, or does he tell his crew to return several garbage bags of trash every day?
+Does he rent a small roll-off dumpster and pay the rental and delivery cost, or does he tell his crew to take a little extra time and dispose of their trash each day?